ryan-blunden/cats-who-code/catswhocode/docs/docs/run-app-locally.md

 The health check should return all systems normal. [http://localhost:8080/health-check/](http://localhost:8080/health-check/).

-# The final test - Login to the admin
+## The final test - Login to the admin

 First, create a `superuser` account by running the following command:

     make superuser

 Visit [http://localhost:8080/manage/](http://localhost:8080/manage/) using the details you entered.

+## Creating your first Cat upload

+Head to [http://localhost:8080/manage/cats/cat/](http://localhost:8080/manage/cats/cat/) and upload a Cat coding photo.

+You can (presuming you set the photo to approved) see the photo in the cats feed at [http://localhost:8080/api/v1/cats/](http://localhost:8080/api/v1/cats/).

 ## Index of Services